South Vietnam Air Force: 1974

-In mid-1974, USAF headquarters, Pacific Air Forces and the Air Force Logistics Command examined the structure of the RVNAF and offered specific recommendations to help it repulse an invasion like the Easter Offensive of 1972.
+In mid-1974, USAF headquarters, Pacific Air Forces and the Air Force Logistics Command examined the structure of the VNAF and offered specific recommendations to help it repulse an invasion like the Easter Offensive of 1972.
 Even though public and Congressional support for South Vietnam was diminishing, the study reflected a tacit assumption that US air power would intervene on behalf of the Saigon government.
 Some of the findings dealt with the problem of gathering intelligence on PAVN activity.
 The panel concluded that the authorized reconnaissance force of 12 RC–47s, 32 EC–47s and seven RF–5s was adequate, but proposed that the RF–5s be divided between Da Nang and Bien Hoa, instead of concentrating at Bien Hoa, thus expanding the area covered by these short-range aircraft.
-Also, the RVNAF should devise tactics and countermeasures, fighter escort, for example, and flares to decoy heat-seeking antiaircraft missiles—to enable the RC–47 and EC–47 to operate in more areas strongly defended.
-Similarly, the review expressed confidence that the 200 authorized aircraft would meet the needs of RVNAF FACs.
+Also, the VNAF should devise tactics and countermeasures, fighter escort, for example, and flares to decoy heat-seeking antiaircraft missiles—to enable the RC–47 and EC–47 to operate in more areas strongly defended.
+Similarly, the review expressed confidence that the 200 authorized aircraft would meet the needs of VNAF FACs.
 The U–17, judged at best a light transport and liaison plane, seemed too vulnerable for the FACs to use.
 The threat posed by the SA–7 missile inspired two recommendations: the training of FAC parties to direct strikes from the ground; and the use of the F–5 as a vehicle for FACs facing powerful antiaircraft defenses.
 The F–5E model, impressed the panel as a match for the Vietnam People's Air Force (VPAF) MiG–21.
 They believed that a squadron at Da Nang AB should meet the threat of MiG incursions over South Vietnam, if necessary launching as many as 20 air defense sorties within two hours.
 The study declared that the fleet of transports, though adequate for routine operations, could not sustain a maximum effort for an extended time.
 Better management, however, could to some extent make up the deficiency in the number of aircraft, estimated at 10 percent.
 The helicopter armada seemed "more than adequate to meet the projected requirement."
 The number of UH–1s, used by the Americans for assault operations, could safely be reduced from 842 to 640, since the ARVN would not be employing airmobile tactics.
 The fleet of larger CH–47s could supplement cargo-carrying, fixed-wing transports in an emergency and therefore should remain at the authorized total of 64.
 Fighters and attack aircraft, according to the study, fell "127 aircraft short of the computed requirement," although AC–47 and AC–119K gunships might help make up the difference.
 Moreover, careful scheduling of maintenance and the massing of available aircraft could ensure an adequate number of F–5s, A–1s, and A–37s to deal with the threatened invasion.